silicon-vlsi-org/eda-wsl2/README.md

 - It is also **highly recommended** to ensure **Virtualization (VTx)** is enabled in your BIOS.
 See [instructions here](https://www.laptopmag.com/articles/access-bios-windows-10) on how to access BIOS in a modern Windows 10 workstation/laptop.
 - Open PowerShell or Windows Command Prompt in **ADMINISTRATOR** mode by right-clicking and selecting "Run as administrator"
 - In the PowerShell type `wsl --list --online`
   - This will list all the available distributions online.
-To install a particular _Linux Distribution (also known as Distro)_
 - To install a particular distribution (Distro) say `Ubuntu-22.04` (The name has to be exactly as printed in the above command):
   - `wsl --install -d Ubuntu-22.04`
   - You'll be asked to create an **username** and **password**.
 Keep the password safe which you need for all _root_ activities.